San Francisco Ethics Commission: 2024 mayoral campaign

-In November 2024, just days before the 5 November election, Farrell agreed to pay a $108,179 settlement, which would be the largest fine in Ethics Commission history.
+In November 2024, just days before the 5 November election, Farrell agreed to pay a $108,179 settlement, which, at that time, was the largest fine in Ethics Commission history.
 This penalty arose from allegations that he improperly used funds from a political action committee (PAC) he established to support a ballot measure (Proposition D) for his own mayoral campaign, effectively circumventing the city's $500 contribution limit for candidates.
 Farrell signed a settlement agreement on October 25, 2024, acknowledging his responsibility for the violations.

 The Ethics Commission found that Farrell had taken nearly $94,000 from the PAC and used it for his campaign, with investigators noting that the two committees shared expenses amounting to $239,099 without proper reimbursement.
 This practice allowed him to receive unlimited contributions through the PAC while his mayoral campaign was restricted to smaller donations.
-The commission's enforcement director emphasized that these actions severely undermined public trust in how campaigns are funded.

-Farrell has publicly accepted responsibility for what he termed an "accounting error," asserting that he had corrected the issues prior to the settlement.
+Farrell publicly accepted responsibility for what he termed an "accounting error," asserting that he had corrected the issues prior to the settlement.
 However, the commission's investigation revealed numerous communications indicating that the commingling of funds was intentional.
-This situation has drawn criticism from opponents and former mayors who have called for further investigations into his campaign practices.